What is a transverse flute?

 The best transverse flutes for advanced flute players

 Traverse recorders for advanced or professional levels must be made of the best materials and sound excellent.
-In this comparison we have not selected the most expensive ones, but the ones with the best quality/price ratio, the ones that are made with special materials, innovative designs and that provide a truly exceptional sound.
+In this section, we have not selected the most expensive ones, but the ones with the best performance for the price, the ones that are made with special materials, innovative designs and that provide a truly exceptional sound.

 - Materials: Sterling silver, silver, alpaca, gold.